gszasz/emacs-config/README.md

-Copyright (C) 2016-2017, 2022-2024 Gabriel Szász
+_Copyright © 2016-2017, 2022-2024 Gabriel Szász; see the end of the file for
-see the end of the file for license conditions.
+license conditions._

 # My personal Emacs config